 By engaging in multiple global alliances, firms can speed access to several foreign markets.
 Also, having several global allies means that the firm assumes a lower risk in the process, with the added advantage of gaining knowledge and contacts specific to foreign markets.
 These alliances are widely used in high-tech start-up companies where speed to market and global presence are essential.

-Firms competing in global industries have a higher incentive to enter into global alliances.
-These lead to a faster acceleration of internationalization and are particularly useful for firms that face global competition.
-Global alliances cover broader geographical areas and allow the partners to enhance each other’s core capabilities.
+Firms competing in global industries are more incentivized to enter into global alliances.
+These lead to a faster acceleration of internationalization and are particularly useful for firms that face international competition.
+Global partnerships cover broader geographical areas and allow the partners to enhance each other’s core capabilities.